 It’s important when looking at different record players that you don’t compare apples to oranges and instead compare similar record players.
 A cheap Victrola player and a cheap Crosley player will both work about the same and will have approximately the same quality of build as well.

-Obviously the cheap Victrola model will not beat out the more expensive Audio-Technica model because you are comparing a $60 record player to a $300 player.
-If the $300 record player isn’t better quality than there is a problem!
+Obviously, the cheap Victrola model will not beat out the more expensive Audio-Technica model because you are comparing a $60 record player to a $300 player.
+If the $300 record player isn’t better quality then there is a problem!

 Victrola is marketed as a modern version of the retro classic.
 Whether you are new to vinyl or a hobbyist, there’s always a Victrola model that’s perfect for you.
 The best three Victrola models include: